Meihua International Medical T - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements that are other than statements of historical facts.
 When the Company uses words such as "may," "will," "intend," "should," "believe," "expect," "anticipate," "project," "estimate" or similar expressions that do not relate solely to historical matters, it is making forward-looking statements.
 Forward-looking statements are not guarantees of future performance and involve risks and uncertainties that may cause the actual results to differ materially from the Company's expectations discussed in the forward-looking statements.
-These statements are subject to uncertainties and risks including, but not limited to, the following: the Company's goals and strategies, the Company's future business development and plans of future business development, financial conditions and results of operations, product and service demand and acceptance, reputation and brand, the impact of competition and pricing, changes in technology, government regulations, fluctuations in general economic and business conditions in China, and assumptions underlying or related to any of the foregoing and other risks contained in reports filed by the Company with the U.S. Securities and Exchange Commission ("SEC").
+These statements are subject to uncertainties and risks including, but not limited to, the following: the Company's goals and strategies, the Company's future business development and plans of future business development, including its ability to successfully develop robotic assisted surgery systems and obtain licensure and certification for such systems, financial conditions and results of operations, product and service demand and acceptance, reputation and brand, the impact of competition and pricing, changes in technology, government regulations, fluctuations in general economic and business conditions in China, and assumptions underlying or related to any of the foregoing and other risks contained in reports filed by the Company with the U.S. Securities and Exchange Commission ("SEC").
 For these reasons, among others, investors are cautioned not to place undue reliance upon any forward-looking statements in this press release.
-Additional factors are discussed in the Company's filings with the SEC, which are available for review at www.sec.gov.
+Additional factors are discussed in the Company's filings with the SEC, including under the section entitled "Risk Factors" in its annual report on Form 20-F, as filed with the SEC on July 29, 2022, as well as its current reports on Form 6-K and other filings, all of which are available for review at www.sec.gov.
 The Company undertakes no obligation to publicly revise these forward-looking statements to reflect events or circumstances that arise after the date hereof.

 For more information, please contact: